smart-on-fhir/smart-scheduling-links/README.md

 # SMART Scheduling Links
-*What if booking a clinical appointment looked more like booking airline tickets?*
+*What if booking clinical appointments looked more like booking airline tickets?*

 ## Lightweight, scalable appointment booking API